BAPTIZE IN THE NAME OF JESUS CHRIST

 Matthew 28:19 Is Added Text—Historical Proof

-Because Matthew 28:19 seriously conflicts with all other Scripture, the question arises of why and how came to be in the Bible.
+Because Matthew 28:19 seriously conflicts with all other Scripture, the question arises of why and how it came to be in the Bible.
 Simply put, the Catholic Church admitted to adding the triune text “into the name of the Father, and of the Son, and of the Holy Spirit.”
-It states in the Catholic work Bible Catechism of 1973[8]:
+It states in the Catholic work Bible Catechism of 1973[9]:

 “Into Christ.
 The Bible tells us that Christians were baptized into Christ (no. 6).
 They belong to Christ.
 The Acts of the Apostles (2:38; 8:16; 10:48; 19:5) tells us of baptizing “in the name (person) of Jesus.” — a better translation would be “into the name (person) of Jesus.”
 Only in the 4th Century did the formula “In the name of the Father, and of the Son, and of the Holy Spirit” become customary.”

-One example of such is from Eusebius of Caesarea who was an early historian who lived from c.
-260/265 to 339AD.
-His early writings[10] omit the Trinity text of Matthew 28:19.
+One example of such is from Eusebius of Caesarea who was an early historian who lived from circa 260/265 to 339AD.
+His own early writings[11] omit the Trinity text of Matthew 28:19.
 It is important to understand that Eusebius was copying from the earliest manuscripts when he quoted this verse.
 As a result, his writings simply record the phrase “in My name”:

 With one word and voice He said to His disciples: “Go, and make disciples of all nations in My Name, teaching them to observe all things whatsoever I have commanded you.”
 That “Name” is Jesus.